HuckleberryLovesYou/Homeassistant-Supervised-on-Raspberry-Pi-5/README.md

 sh bangertech_utility_arm.sh
 ```

-# Now the main installation of docker-ce (community editon)
+# Now the main installation of docker-ce (community edition)
 **It might take up to a minute.
 Don’t cancel at any time!**

 ## Very Important